Tula or mei-tai ergonomic carrier from Pathi?

 - we put the baby carrier panel on the back of the child, while holding the child all the time, we put the shoulder straps crosswise on the back, then we put it forward under the child's knees, where we cross under the bottom and finally tie the back to a knot,

-- the Tula sling has shorter straps with buckles (with very ingenious elastic bands, which allow too long straps to keep them rolled up - a revelation!); our favorite baby sling on the front:
+- the Tula carrier has shorter straps with buckles (with very ingenious rubber bands that keep the straps rolled up into rolls - a revelation!); our favorite front sling attachment:

-- we fasten the waist belt with buckles (possible adjustment)
+- fasten the hip belt with buckles (possible adjustment)

 - we put the child on the waist

-- we put the sling panel on the child's back, holding the child all the time we put the slings on the shoulders - as if we were putting the backpack on the front instead of on the back
+- we put the panel of the carrier on the child's back, while holding the child, we put the harness on the shoulders - as if we were putting the backpack on the front instead of on the back

-- we fasten the buckle connecting the two arms on the nape of the neck so that they do not fall off our shoulders when we wear them - unfortunately, both of Wojtek and I have a problem with fastening this fastening ourselves low enough so that it does not stick to the neck and as far as I can, Wojtek unfortunately always I need the help of another person
+- we fasten the buckle connecting the two arms of the carrier on the neck so that they do not fall off our shoulders while wearing them - unfortunately, both Wojtek and I have a problem with fastening the fastener ourselves low enough so that it does not stick to the neck and as far as I can do it, Wojtek unfortunately always needs help from another person

 - at the end we can tighten the shoulder straps if we need them (Wojtek often had a problem that the straps were too short if I had worn Santa before).